 Maintaining a fair trade with other nations enhances positive international relations and diplomatic relations.

-Difference Between Balance of Payment and Balance of Trade
+Difference Between Balance of Trade and Balance of Payment

-It’s essential to understand the difference between the balance of trade and the balance of payment since these terms are sometimes used interchangeably, but they have distinct meanings and purposes.
+It’s essential to understand the difference between the BOT and the BOP since these terms are sometimes used interchangeably, but they have distinct meanings and purposes.

 Conclusion